 Late Payment Fee.
 A late payment fee is payable by all students whose tuition and fees are not paid in full on the published due date.
 Late payment fees may be assessed twice a semester.
-Checks returned by the bank for any reason are considered late payment and the student is charged a returned check fee.
+Checks returned by the bank for any reason are considered late payments and the student is charged a returned check fee.
 Students may have services denied if all fees have not been paid by the due date.
 Please refer to the Bursar’s website for more information.

 The following is general information regarding cancellations and refunds.
 If a student is a recipient of federal financial aid, it is critical that they also read the information under the “Return of Federal Financial Aid” section of the Office of Student Financial Aid Services website.

 All graduate students who withdraw from the University for any reason must secure from The Graduate School acknowledgement of their withdrawal and arrange the details of their leaving by completing a Voluntary Separation Notification form.
 No refunds are made unless this procedure is followed.
 Where notice of cancellation is received prior to the first day of classes of a semester, full refund (less non-refundable fees) is made if fees have been paid in full.

 If a student is dismissed after a semester but before the start of the next semester, payments (if any) for the next semester will be refunded with the exception of certain non-refundable deposits.